 While it is true that blackjack is a skill-based game, having a reliable strategy is not the only thing that you need in order to win.
 There are other factors such as money management and luck which also contribute to creating the big picture.
-Even if you are a proficient blackjack player and you use an efficient system, at some point during the game you will most likely find yourself in a situation in which your chances of winning are extremely low.
+Even if you are a proficient blackjack player and you use an efficient system, at some point during the game you might find yourself in a situation in which your chances of winning are extremely low.

 In blackjack just like in life, certain events are beyond our control and no amount of knowledge can alter this reality.
-Luckily, in such unfortunate situations you have the opportunity to take advantage of the surrender option.
+Luckily, in such unfortunate situations, you have the opportunity to take advantage of the surrender option.
 In order to manage to cope with these situations successfully, it is really essential to think them through and prepare as much as possible beforehand.
-Thus, let’s have a look at why, how and when it is best to make this move.
+Thus, let’s have a look at why, how, and when it is best to make this move.

 The surrender option in blackjack gives you the chance to forfeit half of your original bet and keep the rest, if you are sure that your hand is bound to lose.
 In general, you can perform this move straight after you’ve received your first two cards, providing that you haven’t made any other moves such as hitting or standing.

 When it’s best to Surrender

-This move can be very beneficial, however only if you use it when it is really needed.
+This move can be very beneficial, only if you use it when it is really needed.
 Some players tend to apply a rather conservative approach and surrender when their odds are slightly unfavorable.
 As a result, they end up losing more in the long term as they voluntarily forfeit half of their bet for no reason.

 It is worth mentioning that the rules regarding the surrender option can vary, depending on the blackjack version and the casino.
-Thus, it is always a good idea to double check whether this move is available before joining a particular game.
+Thus, it is always a good idea to double-check whether this move is available before joining a particular game.
 If you have decided to use a basic strategy which features the surrender option and you sit on a table which doesn’t offer this move, you won’t be able to implement your plan correctly.

 In some blackjack variations, one of the moves which you can make during the game is to surrender.
 In general, you are advised to take advantage of this option when you are certain that your hand doesn’t stand a chance of beating the dealer’s total.
-By choosing to surrender, you give up your current hand along with half of your initial bet, however in return you get to keep the rest of your wager.
+By choosing to surrender, you give up your current hand along with half of your initial bet.
+However, in return, you get to keep the rest of your wager.
 This move can be very beneficial for you if you get familiar with all of the cases in which it is best to be made.